79% typical; 95% perfect.

 Step 7.
 Push the inner ring into your vagina as far as it can go, up to your cervix.
 Make sure it’s not twisted.
 If you’re finding it difficult to get it far enough inside, don’t be afraid to use a sex toy to help give you the extra reach.
 Alternatively, your partner can insert it for you and incorporate it into foreplay.

 Step 8.
 Pull out your finger or sex toy and let the outer ring hang about an inch outside the vagina, folding the coverage back so it covers your vulva.

 Step 9.
 Guide your partner’s penis into the opening of the condom, making sure it doesn’t slip to the side between the condom and your vaginal walls.

 Step 10.
-To use the female condom for anal sex, remove the inner ring and insert the condom into your anus with your finger, leaving the outer ring hanging out.
+To use the internal condom for anal sex, remove the inner ring and insert the condom into your anus with your finger, leaving the outer ring hanging out.

 Step 11.
-After sex, to remove the female condom, twist the ring that’s outside your body to close the condom and keep the ejaculate inside the pouch, before gently pulling the condom out.
+After sex, to remove the internal condom, twist the ring that’s outside your body to close the condom and keep the ejaculate inside the pouch, before gently pulling the condom out.

 Step 12.
 Throw the female condom into the rubbish bin.
 Don’t try and flush it, it will clog your drains.

 You need to use a new female condom every time you have sex.Don’t panic if the female condom shifts a little while you’re using it, as long as the penis is completely surrounded by the sheath at all times, you’re still safe.

 If the penis slips out of the condom and into your vagina, or if the outer ring gets pushed all the way inside you, stop having sex.
 If you partner hasn’t ejaculated, gently shift the condom back into place and carry on.
 If your partner did ejaculate outside the condom, near your vulva or into your vagina, you are at risk for STIs and pregnancy and will need to take the appropriate measures.